Tulsa Neck, Back & Shoulder Injury Attorneys

 Other treatments include medications and physical therapy.

-Common shoulder injuries in Oklahoma
+What are common shoulder injuries in Oklahoma?

 According to the University of Michigan Health System, common shoulder injuries include:

 - Bruises and contusions.
 These are due to tears or ruptures of small blood vessels causing the skin to become discolored while the bruise heals